llpeterson/security/systems.md

 These systems can be roughly categorized by the protocol layer at which they operate.
-Systems that operate at the application layer include Pretty Good Privacy (PGP), whiwch provides electronic mail security, and Secure Shell (SSH), a secure remote login facility.
+Systems that operate at the application layer include Pretty Good Privacy (PGP), which provides electronic mail security, and Secure Shell (SSH), a secure remote login facility.
 At the transport layer, there is the IETF's Transport Layer Security (TLS) standard and the older protocol from which it derives, Secure Socket Layer (SSL).
 The